-Join Jim LaPier for an in-depth discussion in this video Welcome screen, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Welcome screen, part of Learning AutoCAD 360.

 - After logging into our account, we're immediately taken to the dashboard.
 If for some reason you don't see the dashboard, click on the AutoCAD 360 icon in the upper left corner.
 Like the dashboard in your car, it relays all the information important to me and gives me some options on what direction I wanna start out in.
 Across the top of the screen are some options, including a link to the AutoCAD 360 blog, a feedback link to take you directly to the AutoCAD 360 customer community, where you can explore the forums for tips and tricks and post questions.

 Next, is a link directly to the frequently asked questions page to search for answers.
 Last, in the upper right corner, is my avatar, under which I have links for signing out of my account, a link that will take us to our account settings, which, again, is our profile page, a link to manage our storage, and an About link, which simply shows us a lot of legalese about the service and the versions of software being made use of.
 I'll go back and click on Content and Storage.

 A new tab is opened and from here, we can link our account to another Cloud storage solution, like Dropbox and Ignite.
 Once linking my account, I can view and edit the files that my company uses without emailing them to myself.
 I can work on the same DWG files directly on our server like everyone else, with no special syncing, no need to copy files directly to the system.
 I'll close this tab and return to my dashboard.
 Here, AutoCAD 360 displays my most recent files, as well as the options to upload or start a new drawing.